Penalty-Induced Basis Exploration for Bayesian Splines: Introduction

-where $f : [0,1] \rightarrow \mathbb{R}$ is a smooth function, $x_i\in[0,1]$ are fixed design points, and $\sigma^2>0$ is a variance parameter.
-Although this study focuses on univariate nonparametric regression, the framework readily extends to multidimensional cases.
-We employ the classical method that parameterizes $f$ using a series of spline basis functions.
-Specificially, the function $f$ is assumed to be approximated as a linear combination of $J$ basis terms, $f(\cdot)=\sum_{j=1}^{J} \theta_j \psi_j(\cdot)$, where $\psi_j$ are spline basis functions and $\theta_j$ are the corresponding coefficients.
-While this approach is simple yet effective, it is important to acknowledge that the quality of the resulting estimation heavily depends on the specification of basis functions.
-Accordingly, it is crucial to carefully control the regularity of the regression function to avoid both underfitting or overfitting, ensuring that the model adapts appropriately to the inherent smoothness of the unknown target function.
-Among various approaches to tuning the regularity of spline functions, we will focus on discussing the two widely accepted Bayesian ideas.
+where $f : [0,1]^p \rightarrow \mathbb{R}$ is a smooth function, $x_i = (x_{i1},\dots,x_{ip})^T\in[0,1]^p$ are fixed design points, and $\sigma^2>0$ is a variance parameter.
+A classical strategy for estimating $f$ is to represent it using a tensor-product basis expansion, which allows for flexible modeling of smooth functions in multiple dimensions \citep{schumaker2007spline}:

+where $\{\psi_j\}_{j=1}^{J_m}$ are basis functions for the $m$th coordinate and $\theta_{j_1\dots j_p}$ are the coefficients.
+Among the various options available for this construction, we adopt B-spline basis functions for $\{\psi_j\}_{j=1}^{J_m}$ for each $m=1,\dots,p$.
+While this approach is both straightforward and powerful, it is important to note that the quality of estimation is highly sensitive to the number and location of knots.
+Accordingly, it is essential to carefully control the regularity of the regression function to avoid both underfitting and overfitting, ensuring that the model appropriately adapts to the inherent smoothness of the unknown target function.